Reference: 498054-kg

 Buckwheat for birds is a good source of proteins, complex carbohydrates, and fibres, contributing to a balanced diet.
 The levels of fats are moderate, and it contains essential minerals and vitamins for bird health.
 As with any food, it should be used as a supplement to a varied diet to ensure a complete nutrient intake.

-Sunflower seed contains almost 40% fat, but also proteins, carbohydrates, vitamins B and E. We quantify on a sunflower seed nearly 600 Kcalories per 100 g.
+The sunflower seed contains nearly 40% lipids, but also proteins, carbohydrates, and vitamins B and E. A sunflower seed contains approximately 600 kilocalories per 100 g.

-It satisfies throughout the year, the needs of a wide variety of birds, including the smallest of them.
+It meets the needs of a wide variety of birds throughout the year, including the smallest among them.

 Sunflower seeds are a real treat for our birds who love them!

-Chia is a sage.
-It is an annual plant that can reach 1 m in height, and its scientific name is Salvia hispanica.
+Chia is sage.
+It is an annual plant up to 1 m tall whose scientific name is Salvia hispanica.

-The composition of the chia seed closely resembles that of other mucilaginous seeds like flaxseed and psyllium.
-Unlike flaxseed, chia does not have anti-nutritional factors, which limit the use of flaxseed without prior heat treatment.
-The anti-nutritional factors are cyanogenic glycosides or linatins, inhibitors of vitamin B6 that prevent its action.
-Chia also has a much more pleasant taste than flaxseed, and birds are more willing to consume it.
+The composition of chia seed closely resembles that of other mucilaginous seeds such as flaxseeds and psyllium.
+Unlike flaxseed, however, chia does not have anti-nutritional factors, factors that limit the use of flaxseed without prior hot treatment.
+Anti-nutritional factors are cyanogenic glycosides or linatins, inhibitors of vitamin B6 that prevent its action.
+Chia also has a much more pleasant taste than flaxseed and birds consume it more willingly.

 Carrot seeds are very rich in vitamins with a high proportion of vitamin A and carotene, as well as vitamin B, calcium and valuable carbohydrates.